 There are many ways to do this.
 The main ones are reuse, repair and remanufacture, and recycling (as shown in Figure 1).
 But there are other things individuals, companies and countries can do, such as reducing consumption, eliminating unnecessary materials, refurbishing, using sustainable packaging and using energy more efficiently.
 Companies could also start to rethink business models and the design, production and delivery of products (for instance, manufacturing products that are easily dissembled and repaired).

 Source: Aviva Investors, December 2021

-According to the 2021 Circularity Gap Report,1 if the world becomes just 17 per cent circular – double the number it is now – emissions could be slashed by almost 40 per cent and resource use by 28 per cent versus current trajectories.
+According to the 2021 Circularity Gap Report,2 even if all countries fulfil their Paris Agreement pledges, temperatures might still rise by 3.2 degrees Celsius (above pre-industrial levels) by 2100 – well above the 1.5 – two degrees target.
+However, according to the report, if the world becomes just 17 per cent circular – double the number it is now (currently 8.9 per cent) – emissions could be slashed by almost 40 per cent and resource use by 28 per cent versus current trajectories.
 This would put the world on a two degrees path by 2032 and net zero by 2050.

 Figure 2: The development for material extraction (mass) in billion tonnes (Gt) and GHG emissions in carbon dioxide equivalent, 1900 to 2019 and projected to 2050

 Electronic waste (e-waste) has become the world’s fastest-growing waste stream,5 as the rapid pace of technological advances and growing consumer demand translates into more devices reaching the end of their life after only a couple years of use.